nicolasventer/tmp_cmd_runners/client/README.md

 When enabled, the function receives the accumulated output string and returns the transformed text to display.

+## Saved State Workflow

+The header controls manage server-backed JSON state files:

+- `new`: work with an unsaved dashboard
+- `Refresh`: reload the available saved files
+- `Load`: replace the current dashboard with the selected saved state
+- `Save`: create or overwrite a saved state file
+- `Rename`: rename the selected saved file

+Each saved state stores:

+- the runners currently on the page
+- each runner's command text
+- each runner's transform source
+- each runner's GridStack layout (`x`, `y`, `w`, `h`)

+Saved states do not restore live output or restart running processes.

 ## Notes

 - The backend URL is currently hardcoded to `http://localhost:8000`.
 - Command input is sent as a single-line command string.
+- Multi-line command text is flattened into a single line before it is sent to the backend.
 - The frontend is intended for local use alongside the companion FastAPI server.